Amended November 9, 2019

 - The process by which the election will be conducted shall be distributed in writing prior to the day of the election.

-- The Delegate shall mark the ballot, seal it, sign it, and return it to the tellers.
+- The delegate shall mark the ballot, sign it, seal it, and return it to the tellers.

-- The tellers shall retire to another room and shall compare the signatures on each ballot against the signatures on the list of Delegates eligible to vote, setting aside any ballots not submitted by a Delegate eligible to vote.
-Then, all ballots shall be counted.
+- The tellers shall retire to a separate room and shall compare the signatures on each ballot against the signatures on the list of delegates eligible to vote, setting aside any ballots not submitted by a delegate eligible to vote.
+Any ballots which do not adhere to the rules or the published process shall be disqualified.
+All ballots shall then be counted.

 - The specific process by which the election will be conducted, including the grounds and process for appeal of specific ballot results, shall be distributed in writing prior to the day of the election.

-- In the event no candidate for a position receives a majority, the run-off will be limited to the top two candidates with the largest number of votes, including all ties.
+- In the event no candidate for a position receives a majority through the process in I.G.2.f, a run-off will be conducted but will be limited to the top two candidates with the largest number of votes, including all ties.

-- The order of the election shall be as follows: President, Vice-president, Secretary, Treasurer, Area Representatives, North Representative, South Representative, and At-Large Representative.
+- The order of the election shall be as follows: President, Vice-president, Secretary, Treasurer, At-Large Representative, North Representative, South Representative, and Area Representatives.

 - Any candidate may observe or select someone to observe the counting of votes for the ballot or ballots on which the candidate’s name appears.